Lachiecodes/Securing-and-Hardening-Linux/README.md

 - It’s recommended to frequently run a cronjob that scans for rootkits.

 # Scanning for Viruses with ClamAV
-- If you run and use only Linux, an antivirus program is not generally necessary.
+- If you run and use only Linux, an antivirus program is generally not necessary.
 - Even though Linux is known as being mostly virus free, there are cases when installing an antivirus program and running scans is necessary.
-- If you are running a Linux based file server such as an FTP server or mail server, you’ll probably want to use an antivirus software.
+- If you are running a Linux-based file server such as an FTP server or mail server, you’ll probably want to use an antivirus software.
 - If you don’t, infected Windows computer may upload infected files to your Linux machine, allowing it to infect other Windows systems.
 - The antivirus will actually scan for Windows malware and delete it.
 It isn’t protecting your Linux system, its protecting the Windows computers from themselves.
-- ClamAV is the most popular open source and free antivirus scanner available for Linux, Windows and Mac OS.
+- ClamAV is the most popular open-source and free antivirus scanner available for Linux, Windows and Mac OS.
 - ClamAV can quarantine or delete infected archived files, emails, websites and more.
-- It has been around for a while and most commonly used in an integrated fashion with mail servers for email scanning.
+- It has been around for a while and is most commonly used in an integrated fashion with mail servers for email scanning.
 - To install, run the command: `sudo apt install && apt install clamav clamav-daemon`.<br>

 ![Screenshot 2023-10-03 162342](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/fc02cd6a-6061-4ebc-8f45-7e13c3dc247d)